Take That star to make one-off special appearance at city club night

-Sheffield nightlife: Take That star to make one-off special appearance at REBOOTED club night
+Sheffield nightlife: Take That star to make one-off special appearance at city club night

 and live on Freeview channel 276

-Sheffield is set to "relive its trance music glory days" as REBOOTED takes centre stage at Network Nightclub (formerly known as Plug).
+Sheffield is set to "relive its glory days" as house music takes centre stage at Network Nightclub (formerly known as Plug).

-This Saturday (March 2), REBOOTED will host its fourth daytime rave event, aiming to recreate the electrifying atmosphere and vibe of clubs from the golden era of trance.

-If you’re a fan of nineties and noughties house music and remember the days of Take That topping the charts, there’s only one place you need to be this weekend.
+If you’re a fan of nineties and noughties house music and remember the days of Take That topping the charts, there’s only one place you need to be on Saturday (March 2).

 Just a few short weeks ahead of the Take That tour landing at Sheffield’s Utilita Arena in April, the 90s boyband legend Howard Donald is set to make a return to the DJ decks for a one-off special appearance in the Steel City.